cmanon/wp-strava/readme.txt

 = Shortcodes =

-[ride id=NUMBER] - add to any page or post.
+[activity id=NUMBER] - add to any page or post.
 Also takes the following optional parameters:

 * som - english/metric (system of measure - override from default setting)